josquin-research-project/jrp-scores/README.md

 * Determine works that include text/lyrics: <code>grep -rl '\\*\\*text' \*/kern/\*</code>

-# Alternate score access #
+# Alternate data access #

 ### JRP website ###

-The website http://josquin.stanford.edu is a high-level interface to these scores with a lower-level access to the data, data conversions, and analytic tools using URL parameters in the web address.
-On JRP website, each score has a "work info" page generated with this format:
+The website http://josquin.stanford.edu is a high-level interface to these scores, but also includes lower-level access to the data, data conversions, and analytic tools using URL parameters in the web address.
+On the JRP website, each score has a "work info" page generated with this format:

 <code>http://jrp.stanford.edu/cgi-bin/jrp?a=info&f=Jos2721</code>

-Where ```Jos2721``` is the JRP catalog number 2721 for Josquin's collection of works, and ```info``` is the action being applied to the given work (file).
+Where ```Jos2721``` is the JRP catalog number 2721 from Josquin's collection of works, and ```info``` is the *action* being applied to the given work (file) which causes the work-info page to be diplayed.
 A title may optionally follow the catalog number (with exact spelling of the title in the database):

 <code>http://jrp.stanford.edu/cgi-bin/jrp?a=info&f=Jos2721-La_Bernardina</code>

 A file extension can also be given (.krn in this case) but will always be ignored.
 Example Humdrum data file access by setting the *action* to "humdrum":

 <code>http://jrp.stanford.edu/cgi-bin/jrp?a=humdrum&f=Jos2721-La_Bernardina</code>